OpenEvalProject/evals/manuscripts/elife-90875/v1/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/90875/elife-90875-fig10-v1.jpg)

-**Figure 10.:** NFKB2) knock-in (KI) organoids.(A) RT-qPCR experiments at d48 show that HESX1 expression is upregulated NFKB2 KI organoids, compared to wild-type (WT) and TBX19 KI, whereas PITX1 and LHX3 are downregulated in both mutants.
+**Figure 10.:** (A) RT-qPCR experiments at d48 show that HESX1 expression is upregulated NFKB2 KI organoids, compared to wild-type (WT) and TBX19 KI, whereas PITX1 and LHX3 are downregulated in both mutants.
 (B) BMP4 expression is increased whereas, and FGF8 and FGF10 are decreased in NFKB2 mutants, but unchanged in TBX19 KI organoids.
 Data show means ± SEM; n=17, 12, and 11 for WT, TBX19 KI, and NFKB2 KI, respectively.
 Mann-Whitney t-test (unpaired, two-tailed, nonparametric). p<0.05 (*), p<0.01 (**), p<0.005 (***),.

 We then explored markers of different stages of corticotroph maturation that were recently identified in human fetal pituitary (Zhang et al., 2020).
 RNA-seq on d48 NFKB2 KI organoids showed increased expression of FST, a gene expressed in immature corticotropes, and concomitant decreased levels of fully mature corticotrope markers AR, NR4A2, PCSK1, and POMC (0.63, 0.4, 0.35, and 0.43-fold changes, respectively) (Table 1).
 RT-qPCR at d48, d75, and d105 showed that TBX19 was upregulated at later stages in both models, suggesting that both TBX19 and p52 are involved in the control of TBX19 expression (Figure 11A).
 The NR4A2 transcription factor was downregulated at d75 in both mutants, but strongly upregulated in TBX19 KI organoids and downregulated in NFKB2 KI organoids at d105 (Figure 11B).
 PCSK1 expression, necessary for prohormone processing, also decreased in both mutants, but this phenomenon started earlier in NFKB2 KI organoids (Figure 11C).
 Finally, we found that POMC expression was as strongly impaired in NFKB2 KI organoids as in TBX19 KI organoids.
 These results, combined with normal expression levels for NEUROD1, corroborate the hypothesis that TBX19-positive precursors fail to achieve terminal differentiation in NFKB2 KI organoids.

 ![Figure 11.](https://cdn.elifesciences.org/articles/90875/elife-90875-fig11-v1.jpg)

-**Figure 11.:** TBX19 KI and nuclear factor kappa-B subunit 2 (NFKB2) knock-in (KI) organoids.(A) RT-qPCR measurements of TBX19 expression show a late (d105) increase in both mutants, with a stronger effect in TBX19 KI organoids.
+**Figure 11.:** (A) RT-qPCR measurements of TBX19 expression show a late (d105) increase in both mutants, with a stronger effect in TBX19 KI organoids.
 (B) Corticotroph terminal differentiation marker NR4A2 was decreased in both mutants at d48 and d75, but only in NFKB2 mutants at d105.
 (C) PCSK1 downregulation is only observed in NFKB2 KI at d48, and in both models at d75 and d102.
 (D) A decrease in pro-opiomelanocortin (POMC) expression is observed in both mutants from d48 onwards.
 Data show means ± SEM; d48: n=17, 12, and 11; d75, n=9, 7, and 6; d105: n=9, 5, and 5 for WT, TBX19 KI, and NFKB2 KI organoids, respectively.
 Mann-Whitney t-test (unpaired, two-tailed, nonparametric). p<0.05 (*), p<0.01 (**), p<0.005 (***).

 Interestingly, other lineages also appeared to be affected, both in TBX19 KI and NFKB2 KI organoids.
 RNA-seq at d48 showed drastic downregulation of PROP1 and POU1F1 transcription factors in NFKB2 mutants.
 Although we could not accurately measure POU1F1 expression at d48 due to its too low expression, RT-qPCR (Figure 12) showed that PROP1 downregulation was also occurring in TBX19 KI organoids at d48 (Figure 12A, left), and both PROP1 and POU1F1 levels were barely detectable at d75 in the two models (Figure 12A and D).
 This is likely to be the consequence of the impaired generation of pituitary progenitors described above.
 Nonetheless, other transcription factor markers of POU1F1-dependent lineages were expressed, as shown by normal expression of NEUROD4 and ZBTB20 in TBX19 KI organoids at d48 (Figure 12B and C, left).
 However, both genes had lower expression levels at 75 compared to WT (Figure 12B and C, right).
 In NFKB2 KI organoids, NEUROD4 was downregulated at both time points (Figure 12B), and ZBTB20 at d48 only (Figure 12C, left), with signs of recovery at d75 (Figure 12C, right) and d105 (data not shown).
 Again, these results suggest that different mechanisms converge on impaired POU1F1-dependent lineage development.

 ![Figure 12.](https://cdn.elifesciences.org/articles/90875/elife-90875-fig12-v1.jpg)

-**Figure 12.:** TBX19 KI and nuclear factor kappa-B subunit 2 (NFKB2) KI organoids.(A) Strong downregulation of PROP1 expression is observed at d48 in both mutants and persists at d75.
+**Figure 12.:** (A) Strong downregulation of PROP1 expression is observed at d48 in both mutants and persists at d75.
 (B) Expression of POU1F1-dependant lineage progenitors and mature somatotrophs marker NEUROD4 is decreased at d48 inNFKB2 organoids, and in both models at d105.
 (C) ZBTB20, a marker for POU1F1-dependant lineage progenitors and mature lactotrophs, is less expressed in NFKB2 KI organoids at d48, but at normal levels by d75.
 In TBX19 KI mutants, its expression is normal at d48 but decreased by d75.
 (D) On d75, POU1F1 expression is barely detectable in either model.
 Data show means ± SEM; d48: n=17, 12, and 11; d75: n=9, 7, and 6 for WT, TBX19 KI and NFKB2 KI organoids, respectively.
 Mann-Whitney t-test (unpaired, two-tailed, nonparametric). p<0.05 (*), p<0.01 (**), p<0.005 (***).

 Finally, the glycoprotein hormone common alpha subunit CGA was strongly upregulated at d48 (Table 1) and d75 (data not shown) in NFKB2 KI organoids.
 The concomitant increase in GATA2, CYP11A1, and FOLR1 may suggest a redirection of some progenitors towards a gonadotroph/thyrotroph cell fate.
 However, the lack of changes in the expression of NR5A1, NEUROD1, and SOX11, and the undetectable transcripts for the specific beta subunits FSHB, LHB, and TSHB before d105, do not favour this hypothesis.